I

 A highly active dog like your Irish terrier will require more energy than an older, couch potato pet.

-What and how much your dog eats is dependent on age, size, build, activity level, and metabolism.
+What and how much your dog eats are dependent on age, size, build, activity level, and metabolism.
 Not all dogs need the same amount of food.
 A highly active dog like your Irish terrier will require more energy than an older, couch potato pet.

 Many owners have success giving their dogs a freeze-dried raw diet for less processed, higher protein, and more satisfying nutrition.